burlachenkok/exploring-python3/python3-note.md

     * Paths in environment variable `PYTHONPATH`

-    * The installation-dependent default paths such as the site-packages directory
+    * The installation-dependent default paths, such as the site-packages directory

     * Python scripts can modify the `sys.path` variable itself during runtime.